Shais Rishon: Biography

-Rishon was born February 14, 1982 in Brooklyn, New York to an Ashkenazi Jewish family associated with the Chabad-Lubavitch movement.
+Rishon was born February 14, 1982 in Brooklyn, New York to a Jewish African-American family associated with the Chabad-Lubavitch movement.
 According to him, his mother's ancestors have been practicing Jews since the 1780s.
 His father, Asher Rishon, converted to Judaism after meeting Shais' mother.
 Growing up, Shais felt alienated from the Jewish community due to his race and the treatment he received from other Jews.
 He attended James Madison High School and Brooklyn College, where he majored in English.

 Rishon began blogging about his black and Jewish identities as MaNishtana in 2009.
 His writing focuses on racism within the Jewish community, and he has worked as a content manager for Bend The Arc, a progressive Jewish organization focused on social justice.
 He served as rabbi for Kehilat Ir Chadash, an Orthodox congregation in New City, New York.

 In 2020, Rishon and rapper Yitz Jordan (Y-Love) announced plans to create a Jewish Community Center specifically for Jews of color.
 The community center would be open to all Jews, but focused on Jews of color, and would build bridges both within the Jewish community and between Jews of color and other minorities.